bempp/bempp-legacy/doc/misc/README.complex.txt

 Specific template classes depend on different sets of parameters.
 In particular:

-* The LinearOperator template class depends on two parameters: BasisFunctionType (type representing individual components of the functions making up the test and trial spaces used to discretise the operator) and ResultType (type of the elements of the discretised operator's matrix).
+* The BoundaryOperator template class depends on two parameters: BasisFunctionType (type representing individual components of the functions making up the test and trial spaces used to discretise the operator) and ResultType (type of the elements of the discretised operator's matrix).